jondavidsson/hass-evse-load-balancer/README.md

 The integration emits events to Home Assistant's event log whenever the charger current limit is adjusted.
 These events can be used to create automations or monitor the system's behavior.

-## Example Use Cases

-- **Prevent Overloads**: Automatically reduce the EV charger's current when other appliances are consuming high amounts of power.
-- **Optimize Solar Usage**: Increase the EV charger's current when excess solar power is available.
-- **Multi-Charger Support**: Balance loads across multiple chargers in a single installation.

 ## Contributing